autoplot/documentation/javadoc/org/das2/dataset/TableDataSetAdapter.md

+# org.das2.dataset.TableDataSetAdapter

-# org.das2.dataset.TableDataSetAdapterAdapts QDataSets to legacy das2 TableDataSet.
+Adapts QDataSets to legacy das2 TableDataSet.
  See also DataSetAdapter.

-TableDataSetAdapter( QDataSet z, QDataSet x, QDataSet y ) Creates a new instance of TableDataSetAdapter
+# TableDataSetAdapter( QDataSet z, QDataSet x, QDataSet y )
+Creates a new instance of TableDataSetAdapter

 ***